cloudwego/hertz/.github/ISSUE_TEMPLATE/question.md

 A clear and concise description of what the question is.

+**Reproducible Code**

+Please submit a reproducible code and tell us how to reproduce it like how he send a request or send what request?

 **Expected behavior**

 A clear and concise description of what you expected to happen.